vicky4sure/Customer-subscription-analysis/README.md

 Data visualization

 ### Project overview
 The aim of this project is to analyze customer data from a subscription service to identify customers segments and emerging trends.
 The goal is to understand customer behaviour, track the subscription types and identify the key trends in cancellations and renewal.
-Through this analysis, actionable insights will be derived to support strategic business decisions
+Through this analysis, actionable insights will be derived to support strategic business decisions.
+It shows the regional revenue generated on three different subscription type i. e.
+Basic, Premium and Standard subscription.
+The East has the highest revenue been generated with a total of 16,958,778 as against others.
+The Basic type subscription has the highest figure of 33,776,735.
+The Basic subscription also has the highest Customer Count of 16,921 as against the Premium and Standard of 8,446 and 8,420 Customer Count respectively.

 ### Data sources
 The dataset used for this analysis was provided by incubator Hub, an educational technology organization.
-The data includes customers records from a subscription sevice provider for a learning purpose.
+The data includes customers records from a subscription service provider for a learning purpose.
 ---
 ### Tools used
 1. Microsoft Excel [Download Here](https://microsoft.com)